Lake-Tuggeranong-College/Holocron/Shared Content/Assessment Support/2026S1/Task 1.md

 # Checklist

 >[!caution] Phase 1: Troubleshooting (30 Minutes)
->- [ ] Successfully pulled the project from GitHub.
+>- [ ] Successfully pulled the project from the source.
 >- [ ] Identified the specific configuration or code error.
 >- [ ] Fixed the error so the project completes its intended task.
 >- [ ] Crucial: Captured screenshots/notes of the error before fixing it.